Asatsa/internship_repo1/README.md

 3.Be knowlegeble around genomics

 ## Be part of my journey
 Reach out!
 I am happy to recieve any help you are willing to give.
 I am open to learning as much as I can, not just within my interest.
+Follow my progress here

 :tada:
 :smile: